vasilisvg/literary-clock/README.md

 Cloned from [this brilliant idea by Jaap Meijers](https://www.instructables.com/id/Literary-Clock-Made-From-E-reader/).
 I removed the option of hiding the source and added optional italics.
 I also added a few, mostly Dutch books, and cleaned up the existing entries.

+I use ` ‖ ` (non-breaking space, vertical double line, space) for line-endings in poetry.

 ## Ignoring older entries

 You can ignore older entries by adding `#` at the start of the line.
 This shortens render time dramatically.
 You *must* uncomment all lines with the same time if you use this.
 For instance, if you add a new entry at 18:00, make sure to uncomment all 18:00 entries, or it will replace an older image.